rithvikbheema/rithvikbheema/README.md

 - Built and optimized Python solutions for real-world problems.
 - Gained exposure to software development practices and Git-based version control.

-### 🔸 Zetpeak – Cyber Security Research Intern
-*June 2023 – Sep 2023 (Remote)*
-- Researched phishing tools and methods, and analyzed countermeasures.
-- Worked in a team to document findings and enhance cybersecurity awareness.

 ---